Peterborough City Council

 Political Control

-Peterborough City Council is controlled by a Liberal Democrats / Labour coalition
+Peterborough City Council is controlled by a Labour-Led coalition formed with the Peterborough First Group of Independents and Liberal Democrats coalition

 Ofsted Ratings